Peace Time

-Peace Time is an album by Jack DeJohnette recorded in 2006 and released on the Golden Beams label in 2007.
+Peace Time is an album by Jack DeJohnette, recorded in 2006 and released on Golden Beams Records in 2007.

 Reception

-The Allmusic review by Michael G. Nastos states, "Jack DeJohnette's follow-up recording to Music in the Key of Om is a similarly meditative effort where he plays all the instruments, assumedly overdubbed, creating a wash of ambient ritual sound texts in a single continuous piece running over 60 minutes...
+The AllMusic review by Michael G. Nastos states, "Jack DeJohnette's follow-up recording to Music in the Key of Om is a similarly meditative effort where he plays all the instruments, assumedly overdubbed, creating a wash of ambient ritual sound texts in a single continuous piece running over 60 minutes...
 This music demonstrates a fascinating aspect of DeJohnette's musical life, liberating for him for sure, and a statement that is meaningful.
 Be patient; breathe deeply of clean air, and drink of this truly reflective listening experience that deserves its own audience".

 Awards

 The album was awarded the Grammy Award for Best New Age Album in 2008.